MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 #ms.custom:

 ---
+# Manage admin access

 *Applies to: Microsoft Cloud App Security*

-# Manage admin access

 Microsoft Cloud App Security supports Role-based access control.
+By default, certain [Office 365 admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles) and [Azure Active Directory (Azure AD) admin roles](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles) have access to Microsoft Cloud App Security.
+This article provides instructions for setting access to the Cloud App Security portal for your admins.
+For more information about assigning administrator roles, see the articles for [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles) and [Office 365 ](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).

+## Office 365 and Azure AD roles with access to Cloud App Security

 By default, the following Office 365 and Azure AD admin roles have access to Microsoft Cloud App Security:

-- Global administrator and Security administrator: Admins with **Full access** have full permissions in Cloud App Security to add admins, add policies and settings, upload logs and perform governance actions.
+- **Global administrator and Security administrator:** Admins with **Full access** have full permissions in Cloud App Security.
+They can add admins, add policies and settings, upload logs and perform governance actions.

-- Compliance administrator: Has read-only permissions and can manage alerts.
+- **Compliance administrator:** Has read-only permissions and can manage alerts.
 Can create and modify file policies, allow file governance actions, and view all the built-in reports under Data Management.

-- Security reader: Has read-only permissions and can manage alerts.
-The Security reader is restricted from performing the following:
+- **Security reader:** Has read-only permissions and can manage alerts.
+The Security reader is restricted from doing the following actions:

   - Create policies or edit and change existing ones
   - Performing any governance actions